Building and Nourishing the Soil Organically

 Biochar is a form of charcoal rich in carbon that is produced through a pyrolysis process of biomass in the absence of oxygen.
 Pre-Columbian Amazonians produced directly (in pits or trenches) or indirectly (byproduct of fire management practices) biochar in combination with organic waste to improve soil fertility.
 Having the capacity to sequester carbon in the soil for hundreds of thousands of years, biochar is a promising tool to mitigate climate change.
 With its high specific surface area and porous structure, it has the ability to retain both water and water-soluble nutrients, as well as reducing fertilizer requirements, resulting in an even more gradual and sustained release of nutrients in the soil when mixed with compost.
 It has proven to be useful in increasing soil fertility in acidic soils, agricultural productivity, and in providing protection against some foliar and soil-borne diseases.
 Biochar can be “charged” or inoculated with nutrients and EMs (effective microorganisms) before its application in the garden to help prime the soil for improved fertility.
 This can be done by adding biochar to a compost heap or by soaking it in a liquid compost.

 The two most common small-scale methods used to make biochar in a garden are the barrel method and the pit technique (or open earth kiln) – the former usually being easier and producing a more homogeneous result, while the latter being inexpensive if not free as it requires fewer tools.
 The pit method is a low-tech option consisting in digging a conical hole in the ground, ideally measuring at least 1 m deep and 1.5 m wide for more efficiency, and sheltered from the wind.
 Most kinds of dry wood can be used and broken up into manageable sizes.
-Pieces of wood are disposed inside the pit in a tower-shape like fashion about three quarters of the pit height, lighted from the top, left to burn down to coals.
+Pieces of wood are disposed inside the pit in a tower-shape fashion about three quarters of the pit height, lighted from the top, and left to burn down to coals.
 When this newly surface layer begins to be covered with white ash, the first fresh layer of biomass can be added.
 The zone of glowing coals should be covered evenly but not too thickly.
 Once this new layer also becomes coated with white ash (sign that it has reached pyrolysis temperature), the next layer of biomass can be added.
 This process is repeated for all subsequent layers, using only small branches for the last two or three layers (as larger pieces added at the final stages will likely remain incompletely charred).
 Note that timing when adding new layers of biomass to the pit is important.
 If one waits too long, the char starts to oxidize, which reduces yield and increases the ash content of the biochar.
 Finally, the pit is thoroughly quenched (watered down) or covered with dirt/sand to stop the burning process and cool down the newly created biochar.

 Making biochar can easily take several hours, depending on the burning material used and the size of the pit.
 The pit can be reused multiple times and its durability as well as efficiency further improved by lining it with compacted earth or bricks.
 Production can also be optimized through the use of several pits operated simultaneously by a group of people.